 Sándor Déki Lakatos–Gypsy Song

-The story line takes the reader to Romania 1965.
-It begins when Mica, an aspiring actress trapped in communist Transylvania, realizes that her parents have been arrested by the secret police.
-Escaping alone at night in a perilous journey, she crosses the border and seeks political asylum at the American Embassy in Budapest, Hungary.
+The story begins in communist Transylvania in 1965.
+Mica, an aspiring actress realizes that her covertly political parents have been arrested by the Secret Police.
+Escaping alone at night in a perilous journey, she crosses the borer and seeks political asylum in the American Embassy in Budapest, Hungary.